trbaker/trbaker.github.io/README.md

 # Tom R. Baker, Esri Education

-Tools and applications hosted here, for exuberant teachers:
+- Tools and applications hosted here, for exuberant teachers:

- - <a href="GIStandards">GIS in US K12 Standards</a>
+   - <a href="/GIStandards">GIS in US K12 Standards</a>
    - <a target="new" href="/vibe/storymap-readability.html">ArcGIS StoryMap readability scoring (2026 update!)</a>
-- 3D objects and images in Storymaps (sampe 1, <a href="https://storymaps.arcgis.com/stories/573f0c70aefa446eb0eb71ab6602b1e0" target="new">sample 2 terrain</a>)
+   - 3D objects and images in Storymaps (<a href="https://storymaps.arcgis.com/stories/573f0c70aefa446eb0eb71ab6602b1e0" target="new">sample 2 terrain</a>)
    - <a href="https://esriurl.com/geoquests" target="new">GeoQuests</a>: combine maps, storymaps, and quizzes for students
    - Linking <a href="https://k12.maps.arcgis.com/home/item.html?id=9f1ca54b4cc944d9b410d2879f948bbd" target="new">map markers to 360 VR YouTube videos</a>

 - Cloning ArcGIS Online content
      - <a href="https://trbaker.github.io/cloning/" target="new">Clone a public ArcGIS Online item</a>